Ahmed-Nadeem-Malik/Ahmed-Nadeem-Malik/README.md

 I am a Computer Science student at the University of Leeds, interested in **machine learning**, **backend development**, and **low-level programming**.

 ## 🚀 What I'm Up To
-- 🤖 Building ML-powered web apps
+- 🤖 Using ML to help solve my day to day life
 - 💻 Experimenting with C++ and systems programming
 - 🌐 Deploying full-stack projects with FastAPI, React, and PostgreSQL